suraj-singh12/flipkart/README.md

 cd flipkart-project/flipkart-app
 ```

-## Dependencies
+# Dependencies
 ```git
 npm install
 ```

-### Run the project
+## Run the project
 ```npm
 npm start
 ```

-### Check the terminal window for connected port number and link like below:
+## Check the terminal window for connected port number and link like below:
 ```
 http://localhost:port-number
 ```

-### Paste the link in browser and done !
+## Paste the link in browser and done !

-## Additional repositories that make it functional :
+# Additional repositories that make it functional :

+Data Repo

-Data Repo: Contains tools and scripts that I wrote to filter out and modify scrapped data [here](https://github.com/suraj-singh12/flipkart-data)
+Contains tools and scripts that I wrote to filter out and modify scrapped data [here](https://github.com/suraj-singh12/flipkart-data)

+APIs Repo

-APIs Repo: Contains the REST APIs that this app consumes [here](https://github.com/suraj-singh12/flipkart-api)
+Contains the REST APIs that this app consumes [here](https://github.com/suraj-singh12/flipkart-api)

 ## Live Demo